lmoecher/my_projects/javascript/p1_calculator/README.md

 <img src="img/p1_calculator.PNG" alt="Calculator IMG 1" title="Calculator" width="300" height="auto">

-## Descritiptions of Calculator Functionality
+## Descritiptions of Calculators Functions

 ### Highlighted Operator Buttons

-* Highlighted operator buttons show the user which operator button is in use.
+* The highlighted operator buttons on a calculator are visually emphasized to indicate active or selected operations.
+These buttons, such as +, -, ×, ÷, or =, are highlighted with a different color to make them stand out and clearly show which operation the user is performing.
+This visual cue helps guide users through the calculation process, ensuring they know which arithmetic operation is selected before entering numbers or completing a calculation.
 1. *Addition*
 2. *Subtraction*
 3. *Multiplication*